 Generally, the sooner you file your taxes, the sooner you’ll see your refund in the bank (and it reduces the chances of tax fraud).
 The amount that you receive — if any — depends on a number of factors, including how much of your income isn’t subject to tax withholding, how many deductions and credits you claim, and how you filled out your W-4, which is the form your employer uses to determine how much to withhold from your paycheck for income taxes.

-Even if you’re a procrastinator, you’ll want to file your tax return before the May 17, 2021, tax deadline — yes, the federal filing deadline has been pushed this year, although the state deadlines of April 15 do not get pushed as well.
-And if you think you’re getting a refund, you’ll want to know what to expect and how to protect it.
+Even if you’re a procrastinator, you’ll want to file your tax return before the April 18, 2022, tax deadline.
+And, if you think you’re getting a refund, you’ll want to know what to expect and how to protect it.

 What’s the Average Tax Refund?

-For the 2020 filing season, which covers returns filed for the 2019 calendar year, the average federal tax refund for individuals was $2,707.
+For the 2021 filing season, which covered returns filed for the 2020 calendar year, the average federal tax refund for individuals was $2,184.

 The average tax refund also varies by state.
-For instance, in Maine, the average refund was just over $2,314, but in Texas, the average taxpayer got back $3,191.
-But, before you get jealous of those living in Texas, remember that receiving a tax refund just means you made an interest-free loan to Uncle Sam, and the government is now paying you back for the extra amounts that were taken out of your paycheck.
+For instance, in Pennsylvania, the average refund was just over $1,833; but, in Iowa, the average taxpayer got back $2,537.
+But, before you get jealous of those living in Iowa, remember that receiving a tax refund just means you made an interest-free loan to Uncle Sam, and the government is now paying you back for the extra amounts that were taken out of your paycheck.

 |State||Number of Individual Refunds Issued||Amount of Internal Revenue Refunds Issued (thousands of dollars) for Individual Returns||Average Refund Issued Per Return|

-In past years, the IRS would issue most tax refunds within 21 days; however, the agency is taking longer to process all mailed items because of the COVID-19 pandemic.
+In past years, the IRS would issue most tax refunds within 21 days; however, the agency has taken longer to process all mailed items during the COVID-19 pandemic, and the IRS has warned that there could be delays again this year.
 Certain other things can delay the processing of your refund, including the following: